NoahBres/ftclib/README.md

 ## Authors

-Jackson from ARC Robotics, Daniel from JDroids, Pranav from TecHounds.
+Jackson from ARC Robotics, Daniel from JDroids, Pranav from TecHounds, Noah from Radical Raiders.